doorkeeper-gem/doorkeeper/README.md

 Doorkeeper is a gem that makes it easy to introduce OAuth 2 provider functionality to your application.

-So far it supports only Authorization Code flow, but we will [gradually introduce other flows](https://github.com/applicake/doorkeeper/wiki/Supported-Features).
+The gem is under constant development.
+It is based in the [version 22 of the OAuth specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-22) and it still does not support all OAuth features.

+For more information about the supported features, check out the related [page in the wiki](https://github.com/applicake/doorkeeper/wiki/Supported-Features).
 For more information about OAuth 2 go to [OAuth 2 Specs (Draft)](http://tools.ietf.org/html/draft-ietf-oauth-v2-22).

 ## Installation